elijahfry/sass-lint/README.md

 ## Front matter

 Certain static site generators such as [Jekyll](http://jekyllrb.com/docs/frontmatter/) include the YAML front matter block at the top of their scss file.
-Sass-lint by default checks a file for this block and attempts to parse your Sass without this front matter.
+Sasy-lint by default checks a file for this block and attempts to parse your Sass without this front matter.
 You can see an example of a front matter block below.

 ```scss